System Design Space

 Decision log

-The history of decisions and their reasons is for re-understanding.
+A running history of major decisions and the reasons for revisiting them.

 RFC